Migration: 0.x → 1.x

 Module has no exported membererror.
 Those are your roadmap to the Moved symbols table. - Build the project.

 next build/vite buildcatches dynamic-import path errors that TS misses. - Run your test suite.
-The behavior of every preserved API is unchanged; tests are the safety net for the bulk codemod.
+The behavior of every preserved API is unchanged; tests are the safety net for the import changes.

 - Check the editor visually for the missing print button and any toolbar configuration you used to pass via